PE-4/ReconFlare/README.md

 Get a free API key at https://reverse-whois.whoisxmlapi.com.
 The free tier allows 500 queries/month.

+After obtaining your key, you need to add it to the config.ini file.

 # Example
-`python reconflare.py medium.com --keyword medium --apikey yourapikeyhere`
+`python reconflare.py medium.com --keyword medium`